arvados/l7g/doc/Lightning-Genome-Library-Format.md

 Lightning Genome Tile Library Format
 ===

-The Lightning Genome Tile Library Format, Genome Library Format (GLF) for shore, is a suite of formats to store and represent the the genome library for Lightning.
+The Lightning Genome Tile Library Format, Genome Library Format (GLF) for short, is a suite of formats to store and represent the the genome library for Lightning.

 To exploit the redundancy in the genome, the genome is 'tiled', breaking the genome